Changes to the way we're governed

 The Board hired expert consultants, Mazars, to conduct a review into how we are governed.

-During 2019, Mazars reviewed all of the governance activities, including attending Board meetings and various committees.
+During 2019 and 2020, Mazars reviewed all of the governance activities, including attending Board meetings and various committees.
 They also gathered the views of current and past directors, and senior management before making their recommendations.

-The PRS Board has agreed to the changes suggested (with a few small variations that they feel better suit our unique nature).
+The PRS Board agreed to the changes suggested (with a few small variations that they felt were better suit our unique nature).
 A summary of the recommendations is available here.

 The PRS Board was made up of 25 directors led by a Chairman and two Deputy Chairmen (one writer and one publisher).
 Its role included approving the five-year plan and annual budget, the establishment of joint ventures, approving the policies relating to members’ rights, overseeing our governance and the appointment of our CEO and Executive Board members.